c-ln/ecWx/README.md

 # ecWx: Download Historical Weather Data from Environment Canada

 **ecWx** is an R package that allows users to download historical climate data from Environment Canada.
-It provides functions for accessing station metadata and downloading climate data for specified timeframes.
+It provides functions for accessing station metadata and downloading hourly, daily, and monthly climate data for specified date ranges.

 ## Installation

-You can install the `ecWx` package directly from GitHub using `devtools`:
+You can install the `ecWx` package in R from GitHub using `devtools`:

 ```r
 # Install devtools if you haven't already